 3,000± ft2 log home carefully designed, & skilfully crafted with comfort in mind.
 5 bdrms, open concept kitchen, living/dining space, the sun-soaked residence is a perfect location to gather with family and friends.
-The region is renown for its hunting/outdoor activities
+The property comes completely furnished & with a tractor for clearing snow.

 This off-grid oasis is the perfect destination for any outdoor enthusiast.
 Far removed from any cities, or busy neighbourhoods, this property is the perfect place to relax and enjoy some peace and quiet.
 The elegant log home sits atop the treed driveway and is an inspiring sight with the mountains and endless forest forming the backdrop.
 The newer 3,000± ft2 residence was custom built and wonderfully designed to evoke a sense of natural beauty in an untouched environment.
 The road to Germansen Landing provides time to think and reflect.
 Driving through vast wilderness and being greeted by some of Canada’s most notable wildlife is a treat in and of itself.
 At times it will be hours before you see the friendly wave from the driver of a passing vehicle.
 The road is a portal back to a time where BC’s remote lands were relatively untouched, or unexplored.